Azure/cortana-intelligence-price-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 Here is an overview of the generated ADF pipelines.

-**RetailDFModel_PriceOptimizationPipeline**: In each cycle, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization.
+**RetailDFModel_PriceOptimizationPipeline**: In each cycle, Spark activities will ingest the raw data from Azure Blob Storage, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization.

 **ModelRetrainPipeline**: Demand forecasting model is retrained on up-to-date sales data to keep improving the predictive performance.
 The **ModelRetrainPipeline** can be deployed in a different cycle time from the two pipelines above, since there are no dependencies between **ModelRetrainPipeline** and **RetailDFModel_PriceOptimizationPipeline**.
 In this solution demo, the **RetailDFModel_PriceOptimizationPipeline** are scheduled to run **hourly**, which represents **weekly** in the reality.
 While **ModelRetrainPipeline** is scheduled to run **every four hours**, which represents **four weeks (approximately one month)** in the reality.

-### Azure Data Lake Store
+### Azure Blob Storage
-Both raw data and analytical results are saved in **Azure Data Lake Store** in this solution.
+Both raw data and analytical results are saved in **Azure Blob Storage** in this solution.
 You can monitor the generated datasets by clicking the link on your deployment page.

 There are mainly two final result datasets: **Aggregated Sales Data** and **Optimization Result Data**.
 Each record of **Aggregated Sales Data** contain weekly sales, product features and store features for one product sold at one store in a specific week.
 Each record of **Optimization Result Data** contain predicted weekly sales on this record's features, recommended optimal price, product features and store features for one product sold at one store in a specific week. **Aggregated Sales Data** only contain historical data, whereas **Optimization Result Data** contain historical recommendations as well as the future price recommendation for the coming week. **Aggregated Sales Data** contain records for all stores, whereas **Optimization Result Data** only contain records for stores in treatment group, because only stores in treatment group accepts/needs the recommended price from optimization algorithm.